delay-planner/internal-wiki/docs/demos.md

       - [x] Sim
       - [ ] Hardware
     - Case 2:  B receives A's ack within t_A^B \in [ub_A, t_A + du_A]
-      - Expected Behavior: B will start its mission at ub_A
+      - Expected Behavior: B will start its mission at ub_A + upl_A
       - [ ] Sim
       - [ ] Hardware
 - Third Demo: